2020 Bumped Review — Yes You Really Can Earn Stocks When You Shop

-It’s now been about nine months since my first Bumped-eligible transaction occurred.
-In that time I’ve managed to accrue $81.14 in a variety of stocks just by buying things I would have purchased anyway.
+It’s now been more than a year since my first Bumped-eligible transaction occurred.
+In that time I’ve managed to accrue more than $100 (well, it was up to about $130 before the stock market tanked) in a variety of stocks just by buying things I would have purchased anyway.
 With a stellar line-up of brands on board and an easy-to-use platform, Bumped has quickly become one of my favorite financial apps to use.
 Furthermore I’d say it fulfills the promise it presented in that Instagram ad I saw all those months ago.

-With Bumped still in its public beta phase, I’m very much looking forward to seeing what happens with the app from here.
+With Bumped still in its public beta phase, I’m very much looking forward to seeing what happens with the app from here — although I’ve definitely been encouraged by recent developments such as the unique addition of HelloFresh.
 If all goes according to plan, I believe the app could very well change the way we think about brand loyalty schemes, while also teaching a new generation about investing and stocks.
-In the meantime, I’ll keep using this app to score free stock and growing my portfolio
+In the meantime, I’ll keep using this app to score free stock and growing my portfolio.